This character page is Spoilers Off, so please refrain from adding spoiler markup.

 Voiced by: Yoji Ueda

 - Enigmatic Minion: There's hints that he's more powerful than he lets on and that he doesn't truly support the Notraiders.
-His true colors have yet to be seen.
+It turns out hes actually Blue Cat in a disguise, spying upon the Notraiders.

 - Servile Snarker: Not afraid to call Aiwarn out over her failures, much to her annoyance.